My research interests centre on ageing, sexuality, and sexuality in later life.

 Between 2005 and 2015, I chaired the Centre for Ageing and Biographical Studies (CABS) at The Open University (OU), an active research group drawing together academics and postgraduates working on topics related to ageing.
 CABS has a long-running seminar and book series with the Centre for Policy on Ageing, focusing on methodological issues in ageing research, which I oversaw in my role as Chair.

 I am a long-time member of the British Society of Gerontology, the national professional organisation for gerontologists and also of the British Sociological Association, including their Study Group ‘Ageing, Body and Society’.
-I am a Board Member of BiUK and one of the authors of The Bisexuality Report.
+I am a Founder Member of BiUK and one of the authors of The Bisexuality Report.

 I am an experienced supervisor of PhD students, most recently supervising Rachael Scicluna's study of the role of kitchens in the lives of older lesbians.
 I would welcome applications from potential PhD students in any area related to my research interests.
 Please note that we do usually require candidates to have already had Research Methods training at Masters level before they commence a doctorate.